todorm85/FakeBlog/ReadMe.md

-# XSSPress blog app
+# CyberPost blog app
-XSSPress is a simple blogging web application.
+CyberPost is a simple blogging web application.
 With it posts can be created directly in the browser from the restricted administration area.

 ## Requirements